 Near Neighbours Grants

-The Near Neighbours programme offers small grants, between £250 and £5,000, providing seed capital for local groups and organisations who are working to bring together neighbours; to develop relationships of diverse faiths and ethnicities and also to improve their communities.
+The Near Neighbours programme offers small grants between £250 and £5,000, providing seed capital for local groups and organisations who are working to bring together neighbours, to develop relationships across diverse faiths and ethnicities in order to improve their communities.

-This is a rolling programme with no deadlines but our second phase is due to run until March 2016 and we thus expect the grants programme to close near to this date.
-We will invest in environmental, social, cultural, artistic and sporting ideas but they need to fulfil the following criteria.
+This is a rolling programme with no deadlines but our second phase is due to run until March 2016 and we expect the grants programme to close near to this date.
+We will invest in a broad range of work including environmental, social, cultural, artistic and sporting ideas but they need to fulfil the following criteria.

 1) Creating Association

-The overall aim of the programme is to encourage stronger civil society in areas that are multi-religious and multi-ethnic by creating association, friendship and neighbourliness.
-It intends to bring together people of different faiths and of no faiths to transform local communities for the better.
-This is done by:
+We are looking to encourage stronger civil society in areas that are multi-religious and multi-ethnic by creating association, friendship and neighbourliness.
+The programme intends to bring together people of different faiths and of no faiths to transform local communities for the better.

-The programme aims to build association as deeply as possible in local neighbourhood contexts.
+The programme aims to build association as deeply and sustainably as possible in local neighbourhood contexts.
 So a key criterion is that grants are spent in ways which bring together people from different ethnic and faith communities which impact specifically locally.
-If there is the intention and likelihood of lasting relationships between people, then a grant is more likely to be awarded.
+We also want to see lasting relationships between people, which will continue naturally beyond the period of funding.

 How to apply

 To apply for one of our grants, please do the following: